grey-c00/dark_room/Databases/which_db_to_use.md

    1. If the data is huge and needs to be scaled horizontally then NoSQL DBs are preferred.
 6. Inserts/updates/append pattern [TODO]
 7. read/write ratio [TODO]

+## How data is stored in NoSQL DB vs SQL DB?